BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

 An early question was whether to preserve the HTTP method on a redirect or switch to `GET`.
 A common scenario is an HTTP `<form>` that sends data to the server with a `POST`.
 The server stores the data and then redirects to another page for the user to view.
 Should the data be POSTed to the new page or should the browser just do a GET.
 The [original HTTP 1.1 spec](https://www.rfc-editor.org/rfc/rfc2616) was ambiguous on this issue.
 In practice, most browsers changed the method to `GET` regardless of whether the code was `301` or `302`.
 But what if your intention is that a browser should submit the data to a different URL?

 The issue was resolved in an [update to HTTP 1.1](https://www.rfc-editor.org/rfc/rfc7231).
-That spec specifically indicated that browser MAY change to `GET` on `301` and `302` and then introduced `303` which says browsers MUST change to `GET`, and `307` and `308` both of which MUST preserve the method.
+The new spec specifically indicated that browser MAY change to `GET` on `301` and `302` and then introduced `303` which says browsers MUST change to `GET`, and `307` and `308` both of which MUST preserve the method.

 *Let's do it:*